Why Hair Loss Matters to Your Patients

 Click here for more detailed information about scalp cooling and DigniCap®.

 Learn more about offering DigniCap® system treatments to your patients.

 Indication for use

-The DigniCap® scalp cooling system is indicated to reduce the likelihood of chemotherapy-induced alopecia in women with breast cancer.
+The DigniCap® Scalp Cooling System is indicated to reduce the likelihood of chemotherapy-induced alopecia in cancer patients with solid tumors.

 A cooling device intended to reduce or prevent the frequency and severity of alopecia during chemotherapy in which alopecia inducing chemotherapy agents are used.

 The use of DigniCap is contraindicated in pediatric patients.